Things you can clean in the dishwasher.

 - Soap dishes, toothbrush holders, cotton ball holders etc.

 - Trash can lids and small trash cans

 - Rain boots with the liners removed

 - Desk accessories (pencil holders, sticky note trays, etc)

 - Wash potatoes for a big group! (use no detergent)

-Also every couple of weeks I run a cycle with just a cup of white vinegar because detergent residue and other things can build up on the inside of your dishwasher.
-I know it seems strange that you have to clean your dishwasher but this is what an appliance repair person told me to do (I also have to do this with my HE washing machine which I also find ridiculous).
+Every couple of weeks I run a cycle with just a cup of white vinegar because detergent residue and other things can build up on the inside of your dishwasher.
+I know it seems strange that you have to clean your dishwasher but this is what an appliance repair person told me to do (I also have to do this with my HE washing machine which I also find ridiculous!

 What do think?
 Do you use your dishwasher for more than just washing dishes?